sethforprivacy/sethforprivacy.com/content/posts/fungibility-graveyard.md

   - [Reddit Source](https://www.reddit.com/r/Monero/comments/mcxwhp/a_mail_from_block_fi/)
 - Luke Dashjr, Bitcoin core developer, blocks gambling sites as "spam" in a Bitcoin implementation:
   - [News Source](https://www.coindesk.com/blacklist-debate-ok-meddle-bitcoins-code)

-[^1]: I have not been able to find a concrete source confirming this beyond rumour.
-I will do more research on this before removing it or this comment.

 # Additional Reading on Fungibility